csc-training/summerschool/mpi/docs/05-mpi-collectives-1.md

 # Gathering data

-- Collect data from all the processes to one process
+- Collect data from all the processes to one process (inverse of scatter)

 ![](img/gather.png){.center width=80%}